Australian GP: 'I feel more relaxed with every year,' says Max Verstappen

 Alongside Ferrari, Red Bull is expected to mount a sustained challenge to Mercedes this year -- the German team dominated 2016, winning all but two of the 21 races.

-Ferrari were fastest at winter testing in Barcelona but Red Bull weren't far behind -- raising hopes that this season's RB13 can evolve into a championship-winning car in 2017.
+Ferrari was fastest at winter testing in Barcelona but Red Bull wasn't far behind -- raising hopes that this season's RB13 can evolve into a championship-winning car in 2017.

 Ahead of this weekend's Australian Grand Prix, Verstappen hinted on Thursday that evolution has already begun.